-The Dyson V10 is like the iPhone X of cordless vacuums.
-Dyson, after all, pulled off a slightly Apple-esque trick when it first introduced its line of cordless Dyson vacuum cleaners, years back.
+The Dyson V10 is like the iPhone X of cordless vacuums (opens in new tab).
+Dyson, after all, pulled off a slightly Apple-esque trick when it first introduced its line of Dyson cordless vacuum cleaners, years back.
 It was hardly the first brand to offer handheld convenience when cleaning your car or stairs or down the back of the sofa.
 What it did was turn it into a highly lucrative market based around premium products.
 Expensive suckers (which is why we track the best Dyson deals (opens in new tab) elsewhere on the site).

 Over the years it's been honing its battery-powered vacs, with the Dyson V6 being arguably the first such device that could replace a plug-in, 'proper' vacuum, at least in smaller homes with a lot of hard floors.
 Then the Dyson V8 Absolute really nailed it by finally fixing the bin emptying mechanism, and upping the suction and battery life.

 And now there's the V10, which is two better, obviously, making it one of the best vacuum cleaners (opens in new tab) you can buy.

 Dyson Cyclone V10: improvements over the V8

 I've only had this for 12 hours so I'm not going to deliver a binding and final verdict on the Dyson V10 (or Dyson Cyclone V10 Absolute to give it the full name), but I do have highly positive, and yet slightly mixed feelings so far.
 All the most notable changes are improvements that customers have long asked for, but the overall product doesn't necessarily seem much better than the V8, at least for my purposes.